- Chart

 Bid-Ask Spread

-The bid-ask spread for VMBS is generally narrow, reflecting its high trading volume and the efficiency of the ETF market.
+The bid-ask spread for VMBS is typically tight, reflecting its high trading volume and the liquidity of its underlying assets, minimizing trading costs for investors.

 Market Dynamics